ssb22/indexer/README.md

 * HIMS QBraille XL: can display the text (after opening with Space and Enter); does not play audio

 * DAISY Pipeline (2023): Please do not use this to convert an Anemone-produced Daisy 2 book to Daisy 3.
-The resulting Daisy 3 is not likely to play on anything and I don't yet know why.
+The resulting Daisy 3 is not likely to play on anything.
+If Daisy 3 is required, use Anemone's `--daisy3` option to produce it directly.

 Copyright and Trademarks
 ------------------------